 Officers provide the council with policy advice and implement policies under the direction of the chief executive.
 They decide the operational approach needed to implement the council's policies and to achieve the results the council wants.

-Councillors cannot direct council staff.
+Councillors and community board members cannot direct council staff.